 Keep Working on You

-Meditate.
-Meditation is great for so many things—relieving stress, finding inner peace, improved memory, and mental discipline.
+- Meditate.
+Meditation is great for so many things—relieving stress, finding inner peace, improving memory, and mental discipline.
 Wicca is a religion that actively encourages people to make meditation a part of their lives.
 Start taking five minutes per day just to sit quietly and let yourself be aware of your own breath.
 If you can do that for just 5 to 15 minutes each day, you will be more than ready to jump into more serious and advanced rituals in Wicca when you’re ready for more formal practice.

-Wait.
+- Wait.
 As hard as waiting can be, consider this time your own personal test from the Gods—testing your patience, testing your dedication, testing your ability to respect other people’s beliefs, testing your understanding that ethical behavior is important to your own development—development as a Wiccan, and as a human being.
 These are going to be lessons that will benefit you in the future, so even though it’s hard, take that opportunity and use it.
 Time passes, and things are always changing.
 Learn to live in the now, focus on making the best of that, and one day you’ll find yourself living the life you want, your own way.

 Merry part for now, and I’m sure if Wicca is meant to be your path, we’ll merry meet again.